charles-uno/charles-uno.github.io/_drafts/2017-01-23-womens-march.md

 The signholders were comparatively new to the political scene.
 They were mostly young, mostly white, and mostly angry.
 And they were ready to burn the system down in a [Political Revolution](https://www.washingtonpost.com/news/the-fix/wp/2016/07/25/bernie-sanders-started-a-political-revolution-now-he-cant-stop-it/?utm_term=.9314035ede9a), and start again from scratch.
 -->

 My initial response was to recoil from the signholders.
-I don't want to see [ideological purity tests](http://time.com/4205149/bernie-sanders-hillary-clinton-progressive/) to push out establishment Democrats in favor of know-nothing blowhards -- those same tactics hollowed out the leadership of the Republican party, making room for Trump in the first place.
+I don't want to see [ideological purity tests](http://time.com/4205149/bernie-sanders-hillary-clinton-progressive/) push out establishment Democrats in favor of know-nothing blowhards -- those same tactics hollowed out the leadership of the Republican party, making room for Trump in the first place.
 I don't want to see organizers concentrate their focus on white millenials, taking [captured](https://fivethirtyeight.com/features/black-voters-are-so-loyal-that-their-issues-get-ignored/) voting blocs for granted.

 ---